endevver/mt-plugin-extratags/README.md

 ## `<mt:EntryPrimaryCategory></mt:EntryPrimaryCategory>`

 There is a template tag in Movable Type that does not behave quite like you'd expect.
-The template tag "<mt:EntryCategory>" is not a container tag that allows you to access all aspects of the current entry's primary category.
+The template tag "mt:EntryCategory" is not a container tag that allows you to access all aspects of the current entry's primary category.
 For legacy reasons, this tag instead simply returns to the current entry's primary category label.

-B<This> template tag provides what might otherwise expect from the mt:EntryCategory tag.
+This template tag provides what might otherwise expect from the mt:EntryCategory tag.
 This tag is a block tag that can be used to output the current entries primary category label, as well as basename, as well as anything!

 **Example:**